martinkooij/MMM-AfterShip/README.md

 ## Newest features

+- Use Order Id field in https://my.tracktry.com as parcel title.
 - VERSION 3 Handles Tracktry.com *and* AfterShip.com (free API restored for legacy plans).
 - Problem with progress in tracktry solved
 - Problem with hideDelivered solved